goratakufigwa-code/AfriJournal-Online/README.md

-# AfriJournal Online
+AfriJournal Online

-**AfriJournal Online** is a Botswana-based digital news platform dedicated to telling stories that matter — from local communities to regional and international arenas.
+AfriJournal Online** is a Botswana-based digital news platform dedicated to telling stories that matter from local communities to regional and international arenas.
-Our goal is to empower African voices, highlight underreported stories, and connect readers to the realities shaping Africa today.
+Our goal is to empower African voices, highlight underreported stories and connect readers to the realities shaping Africa today.

-## Website Overview

-This website was developed as part of the **Web Technology 1** module for the **BA (Hons) in Broadcasting and Journalism** program at **Limkokwing University, Gaborone Campus**.

-It serves as a prototype for an online journalism platform that integrates multimedia content, news categories, and interactive features.
+Project Description
+AfriJournal Online is a responsive website that provides a digital news experience with multiple categories including News,Sports, Entertainment and Opinions.
+The website also includes About Us and Contact pages.
+Key Features.
+- Clear and consistent navigation menu
+-Featured story and latest headlines on the homepage -Multimedia integration (image, video and audio clip) -Contact form for user interaction
+-Cosistent CSS styling for readability and usability

-## Features
+Features

-- **Homepage:** Displays featured stories and the latest headlines.
+- Homepage: Featured stories, latest headlines and clear navigation  menu.
-- **Category Pages:** Separate sections for News, Sports, Entertainment, and Opinion.
+- Content Page: News, Sports, Entertainment, Opinion categories.
+- About Us: Mission statement and goals.
+Contact Page: Functional form for visitor inquiries.
-- **Multimedia Section:** Includes videos, photos, and an audio interview.
+- Multimedia Intergration: Embedded Video and audio interview.
-- **About Us Page:** Describes the organisation and its mission.
-- **Contact Page:** Includes a feedback form for users.
+- Consistent CSS Styling: External CSS file for colors, spacing and layout.
+- Usability & Accessibility:Easy navigation, fast loading and avoidance of common web design mistakes.

-##Technical Details
+Technical Details

 - Built using **HTML5** and **CSS3**.
 - Designed to be responsive and mobile-friendly.